-Prairie farmers consider new techniques as drought threatens to become the 'new normal' | CBC News
+These techniques are helping Prairie farmers grow crops despite drought | CBC News

 These seeds can be risky for farmers because they don't fare as well in wet conditions and climate researchers are still not able to accurately predict drought.

-Adaption is already succeeding
+Adaptation is already succeeding

 Ultimately, Bourgault feels positive about the future.
 She says Prairie farmers have already adapted considerably to dry conditions, and there are far fewer crop failures now than there have been in the past.